jekku123/express-auth/README.md

 }
 ```

-6. Reset password by sending a GET request to `api/user/reset-password` with the token received in the response from the forgot-password endpoint as params: `?token=TOKEN`
+6. Reset password by sending a POST request to `api/user/reset-password` with the token received in the response from the forgot-password endpoint.

+params: `?token=TOKEN`
 body:

 ```json